-Dryness and brittleness are signs that your hair is lacking something essential.
+Why is this happening?Dryness and brittleness are signs that your hair is lacking something essential.
 At first it affects the quality of the hair, but in time the hair will not be able to survive without this essential element.

 My top tips to prevent or stop female hair loss earlyIf you’ve noticed your hair has become dryer, more unmanageable or even thinner than it used to be, follow these steps early, before it’s too late:

+Get your iron levels checkedGet a health check.
+Ask your doctor to check for an iron deficiency among other things.
+Iron is required for healthy hair.
+If there is an iron deficiency, the hair (being a non-essential feature of the body) will suffer as the body directs resources to essential functions.
 You may think you have a healthy diet but iron deficiency is one of the most common deficiency (perhaps the most) in the UK, despite relatively healthy diets.
 It’s worth making sure you eat green leafy vegetables such as baby leaf spinach on a regular basis as these contain lots of iron and other vitamins and minerals.
 Egg yolks are also a good source of iron and other nutrients that benefit the hair.

 Top tip: Eat one or two poached egg and green leaf salads with asparagus and a drizzle of flax seed oil per week for a boost in nutrients for hair growth.

 Check for hyperthyroidismHyperthyroidism is fairly common in women over 35 and one of the symptoms is hair loss.
 The condition causes the thyroid gland to become overactive, which in turn increases metabolism.
 This can make sufferers experience anxiety, weight loss and hair loss.
 While you are getting your health check ask to have your thyroid checked.